 De Sica was awarded four Oscars in total, the last one for ‘Il giardino dei Finzi Contini’ (‘The Garden of the Finzi Contini’, 1970).

 Director, actor … even singer: a huge amount of work.
 So much to leave little time for anything else … at least apparently.
-The life of De Sica was in fact much more than his job: he had an insatiable passion for gambling and women.
+The life of De Sica was much more than his job: he had an insatiable passion for gambling and women.
 He managed successfully not one, but two families at the same time: the one he started with his first wife, Giuditta Rissone, and another with Maria Mercader.

 In conclusion, there are no doubts that he was both a great artist and a great man: a rare mix of skill and humanity.